ramsdell/chase/README.md

 <p align="center">John D. Ramsdell<br>
 The MITRE Corporation</p>

-The chase program is a model finder for first order logic with equality.
+Chase is a model finder for first order logic with equality.
 It finds minimal models of a theory expressed in finitary geometric form, where functions in models may be partial.
 A formula is in finitary geometric form if it is a sentence consisting of a single implication, the antecedent is a conjunction of atomic formulas, and the consequent is a disjunction.
 Each disjunct is a possibly existentially quantified conjunction of atomic formulas.
 A function is partial if it is defined only on a proper subset of its domain.

 ## Installing From OPAM